In this article, we are going to discuss Trekking in Nepal in November.

 - Be mentally and physically prepared for the trip and invest your time in training and exercising.
 This will increase your stamina.

-- Knowing about altitude sickness and the remedies is suggested because you will be hiking above 2500 meters.
+- Knowing about altitude sickness and the remedies are suggested because you will be hiking above 2500 meters.

 - Take your time and pace to walk.